freitaspedro/SearchOverGraphs/README.md

 >> python pre.py
 ```

 The first parameter in the line above is the path to the files of egonet 1912 in Facebook dataset.
 The second is the number of features in this egonet.
-The third say if the egonet is directed or not (this parameter must be always 'False').
+The third is a boolean that say if the egonet is directed or not (this parameter must be always 'False').

-At the end of the execution of this module will be created 5 files:
+At the end of the execution of this module will be created 6 files:
-- 1912.png (draw of the egonet)
+- 1912.png (picture of the egonet)
+- 1912.props.txt (some properties of the egonet)
 - 1912.out_degrees.txt (out degrees distribution)
 - 1912.in_degrees.txt (in degrees distribution)
 - 1912.feat.csv	(1912.feat converted)